GPUOpen-LibrariesAndSDKs/RadeonRays_SDK/README.md

+# Important
+**Sample renderer has been moved from RadeonRays repo into a separate one here:** [Baikal](https://github.com/GPUOpen-LibrariesAndSDKs/RadeonProRender-Baikal)

 # Summary
 Radeon Rays is ray intersection acceleration library provided by AMD which makes the most of the hardware and allows for efficient ray queries.
 Three backends support a range of use cases.